Toning the Abs By Reducing Belly Bloat

 Many people ask what the difference is between Greek yogurt and plain yogurt.
 The biggest difference you may notice is the texture of Greek yogurt is a lot smoother and creamier than plain.
 This is due to different processing techniques.
 Some products strain the liquid whey and lactose from plain yogurt, giving it that thicker consistency, while others add thickeners such as gelatin, corn starch or whey concentrates.

-The health pros of Greek yogurt is it contains higher amounts of protein in comparison to plain yogurt, however, the cons is it looses some of its vitamins and minerals such as Calcium in the former process.
+The health pros of Greek yogurt are it contains higher amounts of protein in comparison to plain yogurt, however, the cons are it loses some of its vitamins and minerals such as Calcium in the former process.
 Keep in mind when choosing the right product for you to look at the nutrition label.

 For those who prefer the supplement form or are unable to consume dairy, it’s important to understand what these two terms on the label mean when choosing the right product: